 Maryland is Home to Extreme Sports …

 With mountain bike races and NASTAR skiing action at Deep Creek and Wisp Resort, white-water kayaking on the Youghiogheny or at Adventure Sports Center International in McHenry, hardcore moto-cross racing at Budds Creek in Southern Leonardtown, and even jet-skiing or water-jetpacking in O.C., there's plenty here for the extreme sports fan.
 Check out our Adrenaline Rush page.

 Not to Mention Elite College Basketball

 Crowds gather for the chance to see the University of Maryland Terrapins’ elite men’s and women's basketball teams play at the XFINITY Center in Prince George's County.
-Banners commemorating the 2002 and 2004 men's national championships and 2006 and 2009 women's national championships hang high above the hardwood, setting the stage for a winning night.
+Banners commemorating the men's and women's national championships hang high above the hardwood, setting the stage for a winning night.